 logo

-Last Updated on March 13, 2025 by MBAUniverse.com News Desk
+Last Updated on April 3, 2025 by MBAUniverse.com News Desk

-What is Reciprocal Tariff?
+What is Trump Reciprocal Tariffs?

 Reciprocal Tariff refers to a trade policy where two or more countries impose similar tariffs on each other's goods and services.
 If one country lowers or removes tariffs on imports from another country, the other country reciprocates by doing the same.
 For example, if Country A reduces tariffs on steel imports from Country B, Country B may respond by lowering tariffs on agricultural products from Country A. This approach is based on the principle of mutual benefit, aiming to promote balanced trade relations and reduce trade barriers between nations.